-Table 1 Applicable laws, plans, and policies (Local Section) Washington's shorelines.
+Washington's shorelines.
 The law requires local governments to prepare locally tailored policies and regulations for managing shoreline use in their jurisdictions called Shoreline Master Programs (SMPs).
 Local governments review shoreline development proposals for compliance with SMP standards.
-Applies to shorelines of the state, including marine waters, streams and rivers with greater than 20 cubic feet per second mean annual flow, lakes 20 acres or larger, upland areas extending 200 feet landward from the edge of these waters, biological wetlands and river deltas connected to these water bodies, and some or all of the 100-year floodplain, including all wetlands."
-Change "Shoreline master programs" in left column to "Shoreline codes" Change language in right column under Shoreline codes to: "Local codes regulate development within shorelines of the state in accordance with Shoreline Master Programs SMPs and state Shoreline Management Act requirements."
-Leave "Local county codes" row in table (note that it's possible that a city code could be Section 3.3 Potentially applicable as well) Current language states "There would be no required permits and approvals specific permit requirements for utility-scale onshore wind facilities that pertain to recreation."
-However, shoreline recreation is a (also applies to Solar with Battery Energy Storage System (BESS) and Solar with agricultural uses) preferred shoreline use (for both the shoreline and waterways) under the SMA and this does come into play in siting development Shoreline Management Act - Washington State Department of Ecology .
+Applies to shorelines of the state, including marine waters, streams and rivers with greater than 20 cubic feet per second mean annual flow, lakes 20 acres or larger, upland areas extending 200 feet landward from the edge of these waters, biological wetlands and river deltas connected to these water bodies, and some or all of the 100-year floodplain, Table 1 Applicable laws Change "Shereline master programs" in left plans, and policies column to "Shoreline codes" Change language in right column under Shoreline codes to: "Local codes regulate development within shorelines of the state in accordance with Shoreline Master Programs SMPs and state Shoreline Management Act requirements."
+Leave "Local county codes" row in table (note that it's possible that a city code could be applicable as well) Section 3.3 Potentially required permits and approvals Current language states "There would be no specific permit requirements for utility-scale onshore wind facilities that pertain to recreation."
+However, shoreline recreation is a (also applies to Solar preferred shoreline use (for both the shoreline with Battery Energy and waterways) under the SMA and this does Storage System (BESS) come into play in siting development Shoreline agricultural uses) Department of Ecology.
 Suggest adding in that "Local jurisdictions would address recreation where a project

 component is within shoreline jurisdiction

 through local shoreline permitting."

 Section 3.4.3.2 Add:

 Recommended "Avoid siting project components within

 measures for siting and shorelines of the state."

 design

-design

 (also applies to Solar

 with BESS and Solar

 with agricultural uses)

 Section 3.4.3.3 Add:

 Required measures

-nequired medoured "Local Permits (e.g., Shorelines) (local agency)"
+"Local Permits (e.g., Shorelines) (local agency)"

 (also applies to Solar

 with BESS and Solar

 with agricultural uses)

 Section 3.4.3.4 Suggest adding something like:

-Recommended Suggest during something like.
+Recommended

 measures for "Coordinate with the local jurisdiction and

 construction, community regarding provision of recreational

 operation, and access when and where practicable."

-decommissioning access when and where practicasic.
+decommissioning

-decommissioning (In some cases, access can be provided in a
+(In some cases, access can be provided in a

 (also applies to Solar certain season or off-construction hours, or

 with BESS and Solar continuous access can be provided to some

 with agricultural uses) areas of the overall project site until

-with agricultural uses)

 construction begins at that location.)